 Not only should Exactech be held accountable for their actions and knee implant failure, but you deserve to live a healthy, pain-free life.
 Let us help you.

-With decades of combined experience, and more than $450 million recovered nationwide for our clients, the Exactech Optetrak knee implant lawyers at Childers, Schleuter & Smith have the skills and determination to help you move forward.
+With decades of combined experience, and more than $450 million recovered nationwide for our clients, the Exactech Optetrak knee implant lawyers at Childers, Schlueter & Smith have the skills and determination to help you move forward.
 Unfortunately, Exactech manufactured and marketed a faulty Optetrak knee replacement product, which has since affected your quality of life.
 Let a knee replacement attorney help provide you with the answers and a roadmap to recovery that can get you back to enjoying life.